Diegod96/Spark-Project/README.md

 * A piechart that displays the sentiment of whatever term the user inputed in the serach bar for the current week
 * Hosted on Heroku

+**TODO:**
+* Add more graphs and figures
+* Reduce the amount of data that has to be queried to help with load times.
+I have noticed that the piechart takes a second or two to render.

 ## And Here Is The End Results
 <img width="1919" alt="Dash" src="https://user-images.githubusercontent.com/25403763/87168178-161e6980-c29c-11ea-83f1-d3c1f45d0fd0.PNG">